Royal Berkshire NHS Foundation Trust: Development

 In 2008 the trust established a subsidiary company, Healthcare Facilities Management Services Ltd, to run two new health centres in Bracknell and Reading.
 The intention was to achieve VAT benefits, as well as pay bill savings, by recruiting new staff on less expensive non-NHS contracts.
 VAT benefits arise because NHS trusts can only claim VAT back on a small subset of goods and services they buy.
 The Value Added Tax Act 1994 provides a mechanism through which NHS trusts can qualify for refunds on contracted out services.

 The trust's plans to build a pre-operative assessment block at the Reading hospital site were approved by Reading Borough Council in March 2015, although councillors complained that car parking at the site was "abominably managed".

 In May 2020, the trust made an agreement with Babylon Health to use their 'Ask A&E' triage tool for a year.
 A longer-term partnership is under consideration.

 In August 2020, Reading’s Royal Berkshire Hospital piloted an Emergency Department for elderly and frail people.

 Key people

-The trust's chief executive is Steve McManus, in post since January 2017.
-He began his NHS career as a registered nurse.
-In August 2020, McManus was seconded to the NHS Test and Trace programme.
+The trust's chief executive is James Blythe who joined the trust in May 2026.